 - Synthetic ETFs.
 A little more complex, not only do they directly own the underlying assets the fund invests in, but they use derivatives to achieve their desired returns.
 Derivatives are instruments that derive their value from underlying assets such as stocks, commodities or futures contracts.
 The main advantage of synthetic ETFs is that they allow you to access investments that may otherwise be too expensive or simply impossible to buy.

 Before deciding whether ETFs are the best investment solution for you, make sure you’re fully aware of how they work and have an in-depth understanding of the risks involved.
-When you’re ready, compare online trading platforms to find the best fit for your ETF trades.
+When you’re ready, compare online trading platforms in Ireland to find the best fit for your ETF trades.

 Frequently asked questions